AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 ### Improvements in aircraft load factor

-To model the evolution of the To model the evolution of the fill rate, a similar approach to the one used for the energy consumption per ASK is used.
+To model the evolution of the load factor, a similar approach to the one used for the energy consumption per ASK is used.
 The results are summarized in Fig.5.

 ![](/figs/loadfactor_recap.svg)